Karakachan dog: Creation of new breeds

-Some amateur dog fans in Bulgaria creating new big dog show breed with which the Karakachan dog should not be confused.
+Some amateur dog fans in Bulgaria are creating new big dog show breeds with which the Karakachan dog should not be confused.
 These are cross-breeds of Karakachan dogs with giant breeds such as Caucasian Ovcharka, Central Asian Ovcharka, Moscow Watchdog, Saint Bernard, Landseer and Newfoundland.
 The goal is to create giant, heavy dogs similar in coloration to the native Karakachan dog.
 These new dogs are bred mostly as pets.

 Popular culture

-When U.S. President George W. Bush visited Bulgaria in 2003, the Bulgarian president Georgi Parvanov presented him with a Karakachan Shepherd.
-The Bulgarian Prime Minister Boyko Borisov gave a Karakachan dog, called Buffy to Russian PM Vladimir Putin as a gift in 2010.
+When U.S. President George W. Bush visited Bulgaria in 2003, the Bulgarian president Georgi Parvanov presented him with a Karakachan Shepherd, this dog was later re-gifted to one of their friends who live with her Bulgarian American husband in a farm in Maryland, to avoid taking the dog to the Bush farm in Texas, due to the heat in the region^.
+The Bulgarian Prime Minister Boyko Borisov also gave a Karakachan dog, called Buffy to Russian PM Vladimir Putin as a gift in 2010.